Community-Engaged Research to Promote Health Equity (CERPHE) Trainee Pilot Grants

 Office of Community-Engaged Research (OCEnR) Office Hours

-Applicants are required to consult with the MCHRI Office of Community Engaged Research (OCEnR).
-Reserve your 30-minute consultation with Dongmei Tan, Community Engaged Research Manager, via Calendly
+Applicants must consult with the MCHRI Office of Community Engaged Research (OCEnR).
+Reserve your 30-minute consultation with Dongmei Tan, Community Engaged Research Manager, via Calendly.
+Please refer to the policy document regarding consultation exemptions.

-Please be prepared and come with specific questions.
-If this is a resubmission, please make sure you have discussed your proposal and reviewer comments with the mentor and research team.
+Please be prepared and come with your project aims specific questions.
+If this is a resubmission, please make sure you have discussed your proposal and drafter your response to reviewer comments with your mentor and/or research team.

-Note: To allow enough time for OCEnR to review your consultation request and provide input that can be fully incorporated into the proposal for a successful application, it is critical to schedule the consultation at least 6-8 weeks before the submission deadline.
-Any consultation requests that are less than this time frame may not be accommodated, and the applicant will be asked to submit for the next cycle to ensure that the application is as competitive as possible.
+Note: To allow enough time for OCEnR to review your application and provide input that can be fully incorporated into a successful application, it is critical to schedule the consultation at least 6 weeks before the submission deadline.
+Any consultation requests that are not within this time frame may not be accommodated, and the applicant will be asked to submit for the next cycle to ensure that the application is as competitive as possible.

 APPLICATION DEADLINE